kotliluk/rachel/README.md

 - simplified notation: Human\[Name, Address\]
 - scientific notation: pi<sub>Name, Address</sub>(Human)

-Notation in RA is not standardized.
-Although, we want to emphasize used operators for theta joins, which may be unexpected: A{theta join}B, A<left theta semijoin}B, A{right theta semijoin>B.

 ### Null values

 In strict original relational algebra, null values are not allowed.
 In newer versions, null values